laughingman77/video_list_csv/README.md

 This script recursively scans a directory and creates a CSV with details of all Movie and TV media in that directory and sub-directories.
 This is aimed towards Home Theatre enthusiasts and their archives.
 However it can be used for any directories containing video media.

 The script uses `ffprobe` or `mediainfo` to scan the library.
-It can automatically detect what library are present, or you can define what package you want to use as a CLI argument or globally in the `.env` file.
+It can automatically detect which libraries are present, or you can define what package you want to use as a CLI argument or globally in the `.env` file.

 This is a POSIX compliant bash script.
 It will work on all Linux and Mac systems.
 Windows users will be able to run the script using WSL (see [How to run .sh or Shell Script file in Windows 11/10][wsl]) (untested).